MasoOctopwn/octopwn-wasm-documentation/docs/user-guide/modesofoperation.md

 # Mode of operation

 # Offline
 No network connections will be made to other hosts.
-Nothing extra to configure
+Nothing extra to configure.

 # Remote
 This mode turns the OctoPwn webpage into a UI for a remote server.
 Currently in closed beta.